galenlynch/OpenEphysLoader.jl/README.md

 ```

 ## Documentation
+For documentation on the use of `metadata`, please see the latest docs below.

 - [**STABLE**][docs-stable-url] &mdash; **most recently tagged version of the documentation.**
 - [**LATEST**][docs-latest-url] &mdash; *in-development version of the documentation.*

 ## Project Status
-This package is tested against Julia `0.5` on Linux, OS X, and Windows.
+This package is tested against Julia `0.5` and current `0.6-dev` on Linux, OS X, and Windows.

 This package only supports reading from continuous files at the moment, with no immediate
 plans to support spike data.